tremo123/Ogar-unlimited/Installation.md

 (You can install and use Ogar unlimited on windows very quickly.
 First click `InstallWSForNoobs.bat` in src. then wait (it takes awhile) then click `ClickToStartForNoobs.bat` and your off! the next time you start the server, you only have to click `ClickToStartForNoobs.bat`)

+(If you want to control your server from different locations, use SSH)

 First download the repository and unzip it or do `git clone https://github.com/AJS-development/Ogar-unlimited.git`

 Then locate the folder `Ogar-unlimited` by using `cd [directorypath]` in commandprompt/terminal